Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 <a href="http://www.cbioportal.org/faq.jsp#what-are-oncoprints">OncoPrint</a> is a way to visualize
 multiple genomic alteration events by heatmap.
-Here the **ComplexHeatmap** package provides a `oncoPrint()` function.
+Here the **ComplexHeatmap** package provides a `oncoPrint()` function which makes oncoPrints.
 Besides the default style which is provided by <a href="http://www.cbioportal.org/index.do">cBioPortal</a>, there are additional barplots at both sides of the heatmap which show numbers of different alterations for each sample and for each gene.
-Also with the functionality of **ComplexHeatmap**, you can control oncoPrint with more flexibilities.
+Also with the functionality of **ComplexHeatmap**, you can concatenate oncoPrints with additional heatmaps and annotations to correspond more types of information.

 ## General settings {#oncoprint-general-settings}

 ### Input data format {#input-data-format}